-Research indicates that 23% of the children in foster care in 2016 were African American although they made up less than 14% of the total U.S. population.
+Research indicates that 23% of the children in foster care are African American although they make up less than 14% of the total U.S. population.
 Source.

 Minnesota’s African American youth are removed from their homes at an alarming rate and a large number are crossing over from child protection into the juvenile justice system.
 Racial disparities are found in the entire process; from initial reporting, screening and assessment to discharge from the system.

 African American children are over 3 times more likely than their white counterparts to be reported to child protection

 In face of the same or less egregious allegations; African American and children of 2 or more races are removed from their home at a rate 3.1- 5.8 times higher than their white counterparts

 60% of cases involving African American children are assigned to the family investigation path for discretionary reasons compared to 39 % for Caucasian children